andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 document her majestic kingdom with a pithy phone video.

 Sitting dutifully in the driver's seat, Michael is the only occupant looking straight ahead.
-As he navigates our crimson steed into a landing pattern for our final destination we emerge from a tunnel into a steep-walled valley that snaps our gaze frontward.
+As he navigates our crimson steed into our final descent we emerge from yet another tunnel into a steep-walled valley that snaps our gaze frontward.

-"Hoooooly shit," I buffoonedly exclaim.
+"Hoooooly shit," I exclaim with the sophistication of a distinguished scholar.

-"This must be the *Valley of the Waterfalls*," Jill declares, the only one of us who has done any advanced scouting.
+"This must be *The Valley of the Waterfalls*," Jill confidently declares, the only one of us who has done any advanced scouting.
+With a title perfectly fit for a dust jacket on Reese Witherspoon's book list, *The Valley of the Waterfalls* paints the picture of the edenic landscape stretched before us.
+On this drive we've seen valleys and we've seen waterfalls but this is the Platonic ideal of their geologic union.

-With a name that would be at home on Reese Witherspoon's book list, the *Valley of the Waterfalls* is as advertized.
+Lined with waterfalls so high their effluence appears to be falling in slow motion.

-The final tunnel before Fl&aring;m bores 7 miles through the precambrian gneiss of the southern Scandinavian Mountains, making it the third longest road tunnel in Norway.
+The final tunnel before Fl&aring;m bores 7 miles through a snarl of precambrian anorthosite streaked with charnockite intrusions making it the third longest road tunnel in Norway.
 Halfway through our subterranean journey the tubular cavern alights with colorful LEDs, washing the inside of the tunnel in a rotating series of bright pinks,